maierbn/opendihu/doc/sphinx/settings/prescribed_values.rst

     "meshName":            "mesh",        # the mesh to use for the field variables "numberTimeSteps":     1,             # number of timesteps to call the callback functions subsequently, this is usually 1 for prescribed values, because it is enough to set the reaction term only once per time step
-    "timeStepOutputInterval": 10,         # if the time step should be written to console, a value > 1 produces no output
+    "timeStepOutputInterval": 10,         # if the time step should be written to console, a value > 1 produces no output "slotNames":           ["reac"],      # list of names of the connector slots, maximum length is 6 characters per name

     # a list of field variables that will get values assigned in every timestep, by the provided callback function
     "fieldVariables1": [